Online Learning under Budget and ROI Constraints via Weak Adaptivity: Further Related Works

 \xhdr{3) Online convex optimization with time-varying constraints.} Another line of related work concerns online convex optimization with time-varying constraints (see, \emph{e.g.}, \cite{mahdavi2012trading,mahdavi2013stochastic,jenatton2016adaptive,neely2017online,chen2018bandit,castiglioni2022unifying}), where it is usually assumed that the action set is a convex subset of $\R^m$, in each round rewards (resp., costs) are concave (resp., convex), and most importantly, resource constraints only apply at the last round.
 In contrast, in our setting, budget constraints apply in all rounds.
 Moreover, guarantees are usually provided either for stochastic constraints \cite{yu2017online,wei2020online}, or for adversarial constraints \cite{mannor2009online,sun2017safety,liakopoulos2019cautious}, typically by employing looser notions of regret.
 In contrast, our framework will provide best-of-both-worlds guarantees.
 Moreover, these frameworks typically require perfect knowledge of $\alpha$ ad \Cref{assumption adv} to hold, while our framework relaxes both assumptions.

 \xhdr{4) Bidding in repeated auctions.} The problem of online bidding in repeated auctions has been extensively studied using online learning approaches (see, \eg \citet{borgs2007dynamics,weed2016online,nedelec2022learning}).
 In particular, online bidding under budget constraints has been studied in various settings. \citet{balseiro2019learning} and \citet{ai2022no} focus on utility-maximizing agents with one resource-consumption constraint.
 In the context of online allocation problems with an arbitrary number of constraints, \citet{balseiro2020dual,balseiro2022best} propose a class of primal-dual algorithms attaining asymptotically optimal performance in the stochastic and adversarial case.
 In their setting, at each round, the input $(f_t,c_t)$ is observed by the decision maker \emph{before} they make a decision.
 This makes the problem substantially different from ours.
 In particular, their framework cannot handle non-truthful repeated auctions.
-Recent works have also examined settings similar to ours, involving bidders with constraints on their budget and ROI. \citet{golrezaei2021bidding} propose a threshold-based framework that can manage ``soft'' budget and ROI constraints in repeated second-price auctions under a stochastic input model.
-The framework by \citet{feng2022online} can handle ``hard'' budget constraints, but crucially relies on truthfulness of second-price auctions, and on the stochasticity of the environment.
-Finally, the framework by \citet{castiglioni2022unifying} allows for general ``soft'' constraints under both stochastic and adversarial inputs.
+Recent works have also examined settings similar to ours, involving bidders with constraints on their budget and ROI.
+The framework by \citet{feng2022online} can handle ROI and ``hard'' budget constraints, but crucially relies on truthfulness of second-price auctions, and on the stochasticity of the environment.
+The framework by \citet{castiglioni2022unifying} allows for general ``soft'' constraints under both stochastic and adversarial inputs.
 Their framework cannot be applied in our setting for three reasons: i) we have hard budget constraints, ii) we don't make the stringent assumption of knowing the parameter $\alpha$ beforehand, and iii) we relax the assumption of having one strictly feasible solution for each round in the adversarial setting.
+Finally, \citet{golrezaei2021bidding} studies the dynamic pricing problem faced by a seller who repeatedly sells items to a single budget and ROI constrained buyer.